cognizant-ai-labs/en-roads-py/README.md

 A demo app is available in `app/` which displays the results of a pymoo evolution run.
 Run the app with `python -m app.app`

 In order to deploy the app there is a provided Dockerfile.
-However, first environment variables must be set in order to download the SDK.
-To build the Docker image use `docker build -t enroads-demo --build-arg ENROADS_URL=$ENROADS_URL --build-arg ENROADS_ID=$ENROADS_ID --build-arg ENROADS_PASSWORD=$ENROADS_PASSWORD .` Then to run the container use `docker run -p 8080:4057 --name enroads-demo-container enroads-demo`
+However, first access must be configured to load the SDK from the S3 bucket where it is stored.
+To build the Docker image use `docker build -t enroads-demo .` Then to run the container use `docker run -p 8080:4057 --name enroads-demo-container enroads-demo`